Saint Martin's Island: Tourism

 Saint Martin lost 70% of its coral reef between 1980 and 2018 due to anthropogenic factors.
 This is an estimation based on Geospatial Techniques.
 Field level research data in this regard is nearly non-existent.

+As tourism expanded to the island over the past decades, occasionally confusion arose between the Asian Saint Martin island and the Caribbean island with the same name.

 Sovereignty dispute and shootings of St. Martin's fishermen

 Fishing is one of largest professional activities of St. Martin's Island's 5,500 residents; however, territorial disputes between Myanmar and Bangladesh have resulted in a state of tension between the countries that can erupt into violence, often targeting unarmed Bangladeshi fishermen.
 Below is a brief summary of shooting incidents against St. Martin's fishermen: